ciriaco8834/startup-and-shutdown/README.md

 # startup-and-shutdown
-Yaml file to startup and shutdown the kit within the same playbook in ansible.
+Yaml file to startup and shutdown the kit within the same playbook utilizing ansible.